RMDs Made Simple: Roth IRAs, Traditional IRAs, and Inherited Accounts Explained

 Your Medicare premiums

-That’s why many people start planning their RMD strategy several years ahead.
+This is why many individuals begin planning their RMD strategy several years in advance.

 RMD Rules for Roth IRAs